Skip to Content

 You can tell whether your dog is overweight or not if you run your hands along his sides.

-On the other hand, if the ribs or spine are visible through the coat that means the animal is too thin.
+On the other hand, if the ribs or spine are visible through the coat that usually means the animal is too thin.

 German Shorthair Pointer Size